vic-ma/howtodismantle.github.io/_posts/2024-03-23-Integrating-Node-RED-and-Peakboard-Part-I-Real-time-calculator.md

 [Part II - Sending Alerts to a Peakboard application](/Integrating-Node-RED-and-Peakboard-Part-II-Sending-Alerts-to-an-Peakboard-application.html) -
 How to submit an alert from a node-RED flow and visualize it in a Peakboard application.

-## What we build here
+## Goals for this article

+In this article, we will build a Peakboard application that does the following:
+1. Take in two numbers from the user.
-The showcase of this article will be, that the end user can use a Peakboard app to type in two numbers.
-Then the two values are submitted to a node-RED flow to be summarized then return the result.
-We're doing this exercise to understand how to submit and receive information from node-RED while the process is triggered from the Peakboard side.
+2. Submit the two numbers to a node-RED flow, which will process the numbers and return the result.

+The purpose of this exercise is to understand how to use Peakboard to submit and receive information from node-RED.

 ## Building the node-RED flow

-Here's the flow we're using.
-It starts with a "http in" node to receive the call.
+Here's the flow we will use.
+It starts with an "HTTP in" node to receive the call.
 Then we add the two numbers, which are part of the JSon payload.
 The next node is a template node to create the answer and finally we return the answer to the caller by using a "http response" node.
 To the relevant nodes we also added debug nodes.
 So we can follow the flow in the debug window when it's executed.

 ![image](/assets/2024-03-23/010.png)